thesalmonification/DSCI400_Revamp/Data_Exploration/README.md

 In order to replicate the Data Exploration portion of this project, please follow the following steps:

-1. Navigate to the `DataExplorationMasterScript.ipynb` script and run through Google Colab.
+1. Navigate to the `DataExplorationMasterScript.ipynb` script in the Google Shared Drive.
+Run the script in Google Colab.
 This script encapsulates all scripts used in the exploration phase of the project.

 2. This completes the Data Exploration phase of this project.